NYU Logo (New York University Logo)

-The torch of knowledge can be seen on the emblem of the university.
-The NYU logo shows that the institution leads students, helping to navigate the amount of scientific information accumulated over the centuries.
-The torch burns brightly and is passed down from one generation of students to the next.
+The torch of knowledge is depicted on the university’s emblem.
+NYU’s emblem shows that the institution is leading students by helping them navigate the amount of scientific information accumulated over the centuries.
+The torch burns brightly and is passed from one generation of students to the next.

 NYU: Brand overview